Skip to main content

 I have taught on PSRB accredited RIBA 1 and RIBA 2 Architecture courses since 2002, and at Kingston since 2015.
-I became Year Leader in 2019; helping the team develop, plan, conduct and deliver, excellent, inclusive teaching.
+I undertook Year Leadership in 2019-22; helping develop, plan, conduct and deliver, excellent, inclusive teaching.

-Involvement in curriculum design and innovation in blended learning;
+Involvement in curriculum design, course revalidation and innovation in blended learning;

 2019-20 Professional Practice REF21 contribution 'The Green' Community Centre